tanner-johnson2718/MEME_OS_3/README.md

 # MEME OS 3

+**Note** This projects scope initially included things like virtual memory and IPC, etc. But to improve modularity and induce a sense of completion, MEME OS 3 will be the first in a long string of MEME OS projects each with their own repo that explore system topics in a report style such as this one.
+Thus MEME OS 3 mostly looks at compilation, ELF files, linking and processes.
+Basically everything from when the code is written to a fully running process in memory.
+This next projects will start with a fully running process and look at things like its virtual memory, IO, IPC, etc.

 In the first installment of MEME OS we built a virtual linux OS using build root, customized the kernel, and linked a GDB debugger to the kernel while executing in QEMU.
 In MEME OS 2 we created a bare bones OS and some bare metal drivers again targeting QEMU.

 MEME OS 3 will take a bit of a detour.
-The eleavator pitch is **everything your 4000 level OS Comp Sci class should have been**.
+The elevator pitch is **everything your 4000 level OS Comp Sci class should have been**.
 This project will be an exploration of a linux system running on actual hardware.
 We will treat our linux system as object of study.
 Starting from a hello world, we will look at things like:

 * What does `#include <stdio.h>` do **exactly**?
     * Where are the definitions and declarations of libraries inlcude like this?